Spartan-Velanjeri/UR-MiR-mobile-manipulator/README.md

 2. If you encounter an error with respect to launching the ur_moveit launch:  Exception caught while processing action 'loadRobotModel': parameter 'robot_description_planning.joint_limits.panda_joint1.max_velocity' has invalid type: Wrong parameter type, parameter {robot_description_planning.joint_limits.panda_joint1.max_velocity} is of type {double}, setting it to {string} is not allowed,

     All you have to do is set `LC_NUMERIC=en_US.UTF-8` in your terminal and try again

+3. If you get an error about gazebo already open elsewhere, run this -

+    `killall gzserver `

+## Acknowledgement

+The 3d files for MiR 250 is from [DFKI](https://github.com/DFKI-NI/mir_robot).
+The 3d model and plugins for UR5e are from [Universal_Robots_ROS2_Driver](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver).
+The Realsense plugin is from [PAL Robotics](https://github.com/pal-robotics/realsense_gazebo_plugin/tree/foxy-devel) and description from [Intel](https://github.com/IntelRealSense/realsense-ros).